sensu/sensu-docs/content/sensu-go/5.16/guides/enrich-events-with-hooks.md

 Now that you've created the `process_tree` hook, you can assign it to a check.
 This example assumes you've already set up the `nginx_process` check.
-By setting the `type` to `critical`, you ensure that whenever the check command returns a critical status, Sensu executes the `process_tree` hook and adds the output to the resulting event data:
+Setting the `type` to `critical` ensures that whenever the check command returns a critical status, Sensu executes the `process_tree` hook and adds the output to the resulting event data:

 {{< highlight shell >}}
 sensuctl check set-hooks nginx_process  \